 It is very exciting when stages of a Spark job need to process an exponentially decreasing amount of data, and thus take an exponentially decreasing amount of time.
 After waiting about an hour for the first level stage to finish, it is a dramatic finish to see the final few levels take less than a second.

 Serving It Up

 We finally store normalized heat data for each pixel as a single byte.
 This is because we display that value using a color map, which is represented as a length 256 array of colors.
 We store this data in S3, grouping several neighboring tiles into one file to reduce the total number of S3 files required.
-At request time, the server fetches and caches the corresponding S3 meta-tile, then generates a PNG on the fly from this raw data and the requested colormap.
+At request time, the server fetches and caches the corresponding precomputed S3 meta-tile, then generates a PNG on the fly from this data using the requested colormap.
 Our CDN (Cloudfront) then caches all tile images.